USS Nashville (PG-7)

 USS Nashville (PG-7), a gunboat, was the only ship of its class.
 It was the first of three ships of the United States Navy to hold the name Nashville.

+Construction and commissioning

-Nashville (PG-7) was laid down on 9 August 1894 by Newport News Shipbuilding and Drydock Company, Newport News, Virginia; launched on 19 October 1895; sponsored by Miss Emma Thompson, and commissioned on 19 August 1897.
+Nashville (PG-7) was laid down on 9 August 1894 by Newport News Shipbuilding and Drydock Company at Newport News, Virginia.
+She was launched on 19 October 1895, sponsored by Miss Emma Thompson, and commissioned on 19 August 1897.

 Service history

 Pre-commissioning

 The contract to build Nashville was awarded on Jan.
 22, 1894, the first Navy construction contract won by the Newport News Shipbuilding and Drydock Company.

 The ship's originally planned sponsor was Miss Maria Guild, daughter of Nashville, Tennessee Mayor George Blackmore Guild.
 While Mayor Guild's party was en route to the christening ceremony, word was received that William Guild, Mayor Guild's son, was accidentally shot and killed.
 The party turned back immediately.
 Miss Emma Thompson, also from Nashville, christened the ship, with Joseph E. Washington standing in for Mayor Guild.